-Registration bidding for the upcoming semester will take place using the web-based Lottery Registration System from November 6 at 12:01 a.m. through November 9 at 11:59 p.m.
+Registration bidding for the upcoming semester is expected to take place using the web-based Lottery Registration System from April 2 at 12:01 a.m. through April 5 at 11:59 p.m.
 This memorandum contains important information about registration rules and processes, and should answer many questions you may have about the lottery process.
 Please read it carefully, and inquire with Student Affairs staff if you have questions.

 Preparing for the Lottery

 The Lottery is a fair, automated registration process that assigns students to open classes according to students’ ranked course bids.
 The Lottery first randomly cycles through students’ top bids, awarding one class to each student per cycle.
 The course assigned on each cycle is the highest-ranked open course on a student’s bid list that does not conflict with courses previously assigned to that student.
 The cycle stops when each student’s total semester enrollment is between 12 and 15 credits.
 This total semester enrollment includes any pre-enrolled courses such as clinics, journals, remedial coursework, etc.

 3L students receive priority in the Lottery registration process.
 This means that the Lottery program cycles through all 3L bids before moving on to 2L bids.

 Generally, students should list course choices in order of preference.
 The most desired course should be listed first, and so on.
 Students should also prioritize the following: Popular courses, smaller sized classes (seminars), required courses, and watch for time conflicts (including with pre-enrolled courses such as clinics and moot courts).